An optimization-based coupling of reduced order models with efficient reduced adjoint basis generation approach: Numerical Results

 \subsubsection{Different Modal Numbers in State ROM and Adjoint ROM}

-Because \EVHd{MGD$m$RA} adjoint ROM does not need as many modes as the state ROM, it is necessary to investigate using a different number of modes in the state ROM and MGD$m$RA adjoint ROM.
-As seen in Table \ref{tab:statetable}, using 100 or more modes in the state ROM results in the same accuracy as the state FOM.
-Therefore, in the following tables we will keep between 50 and 250 modes in the state ROM.
-Similarly, as seen in Table \ref{tab:MGDtable}, keeping 100 or more modes in the MGD$m$RA adjoint ROM results in the same accuracy as the adjoint FOM.
-So we will not keep more than 100 modes in the MGD$m$RA adjoint ROM in the following tables.
+Because \EVHd{MGD$m$RA} adjoint ROM does not need as many modes as the state ROM, we investigate using a different number of modes in \PAKr{the reduced-order state (RS)} and MGD$m$RA adjoint ROM.
+As seen in Table \ref{tab:RSFA}, using 100 or more modes in the \PAKr{RS} results in the same accuracy as the state FOM.
+Therefore, in the following tables we will keep between 50 and 250 modes in the \PAKr{RS}.
+Similarly, as seen in Table \ref{tab:MGDtable}, keeping 100 or more modes in the MGD$m$RA adjoint ROM results in the same accuracy as the non-truncated reduced-order adjoint.
+As a result, we will not keep more than 100 modes in the MGD$m$RA adjoint ROM in the following tables.

 We begin using the same tolerance, $\EVHd{10^{-14}}$, as the previous tables.
 In Table \ref{tab:stateMGDtable1}, we see that when keeping 25 MGD1RA adjoint ROM modes or 50 state modes we do not attain convergence and do not attain accuracy near $10^{-8}$.
 Once we keep 50 or more MGD1RA adjoint ROM modes and 100 or more state modes, we do attain convergence.
 Note that keeping 50 state ROM modes never achieves convergence or accuracy near $10^{-8}$ for any MGD1RA adjoint ROM modes.
 This is due to the state ROM needing more modes and is not due to the adjoint ROM needing more modes which is clearly illustrated in the Table \ref{tab:stateMGDtable1}. \PAKe{Increasing the number of MGD1RA adjoint ROM modes and the state ROM modes concurrently deacreases the number of iterations needed, and Tables \ref{tab:stateMGDtable1}-\ref{tab:stateMGDtable3} seem to suggest there is a balance to be struck, i.e., it is not always beneficial to increase the MGD1RA adjoint ROM modes while keeping the state ROM modes fixed nor vice-versa.}